 Both parties support high levels of immigration.
 This suggests that the settlement funding will remain unaffected.

 The Conservative and the Liberal Party do have a difference of opinion on asylum cases and citizenship policy.
 However, when it comes to immigration, both parties have much in common.

 Hence, one can safely assume that Canadian immigration will remain mostly stable.
 The country will strive towards increasing immigration levels and will continue to invest in global talent.

-Y-Axis offers a wide range of Visa and Immigration products as well as services for aspiring overseas students including Study Visa for Canada, Work Visa for Canada, Canada Evaluation, Visit Visa for Canada and Business Visa for Canada.
+Y-Axis offers a wide range of Visa and Immigration products as well as services for aspiring overseas students including Study Visa for Canada, PR Visa for Canada, Canada Evaluation, Visit Visa for Canada and Business Visa for Canada.
 We work with Regulated Immigration Consultants in Canada.